yuanyangwu/flink-training/doc/10_Create_And_Run_Flink_Project_Locally.md

         </dependency>
 ```

-To run the project on console, we can enable same profile.
+To run the project in console, we can enable same profile.
 It prints results successfully with error message.

 ```console
 > mvn exec:java -Padd-dependencies-for-IDEA -Dexec.mainClass="yuanyangwu.flink.training.StreamingJob"